safbc/Ethereum/README.md

 See the [docker](https://github.com/springblock/BlockchainInfrastructure/tree/master/docker) folder for the ``docker-agent.sh`` script that will start a Docker container with a version of the [https://github.com/cubedro/eth-net-intelligence-api](https://github.com/cubedro/eth-net-intelligence-api) RPC monitoring agent.

 This agent will publish the collected data to the private eth-stats website dashboard at (http://41.76.226.170:3000).

+## Running the web client ##
+In order to make the blockchain transactions a little more visible and easier to interact with, we are building a web ui that can run on top of the ethereum node.
+You will require node.js and npm in order to run the client.
+Simple go to the WebClient folder and type npm start